-How can we motivate our board members to increase donations?
-Gregory Cohen, senior associate at Cause Effective will instruct participants on: how to set goals that stimulate and measure progress; how to sharpen your case for support; how to identify priority targets for personal attention; and, who should be the asker.
+How can we motivate our board to increase donations?
+Gregory Cohen, senior associate at Cause Effective will instruct participants on how to set goals that stimulate and measure progress; how to sharpen your case for support; how to identify priority targets for personal attention; and, who should be the asker.
 Participants will learn the basic steps in making a face-to-face ask and will complete a practice ask.
 This workshop is co-sponsored by Citi Community Development and NPCC, and will help build the capacity of community development nonprofits that serve low-to-moderate income individuals and families.
-This workshop will be repeated in Long Island, Brooklyn, and Connecticut throughout 2014.
-The workshop will be held at Reckson Metro Center Auditorium, 360 Hamilton Avenue, White Plains, NY 10601.
+This workshop will be repeated in Long Island and Connecticut throughout 2014.
+The workshop will be held at Brooklyn Law School, Feil Hall (22nd floor), 205 State Street, Brooklyn.

 Registration is Required: Click on the workshop title above to register.
 Attendance may be limited to one person per 501(c)(3) member organization.
 By registering for a workshop you are making a firm commitment to attend.
 If you must cancel, please provide at least 48 hours notice so that someone else can take your place.
 Meetings begin and end on time so please plan your travel and schedules accordingly.
 If a workshop is marked as sold out, members may still sign up for a wait list in the event that a seat becomes available.

 Unless noted otherwise, workshops are open only to NPCC's 501(c)(3) members and are held at NPCC's office at 135 West 36th Street, 15th Floor (between Broadway and 7th Avenue), New York NY, 10018.
 NPCC is a scent-free environment.
 Please do not use scented products when attending a meeting.